-Focusing on the marine life of the Monterey Bay that's just outside its windows, the aquarium is a favorite of kids of all ages, with live sea otters, touch pools - and special exhibits that make it seem new every time you visit.
+With a focus on the marine life of the Monterey Bay that's just outside its windows, the aquarium is a favorite of kids of all ages, with live sea otters, touch pools, and special exhibits that make it seem new every time you visit.

 Nearly a quarter of a million California sea lions live along the coast and on a busy day, it sometimes seems like every single one of them is visiting Monterey.
-You'll see them lounging on the rocks, swimming in the marina and bobbing in the kelp beds.
-You'll probably hear them, too —their barking calls are loud and distinctive.
+You can spot them lounging on the rocks, swimming in the marina, and bobbing in the kelp beds.
+You'll hear them before you see them—their barking calls are loud and distinctive.